searchisko/searchisko/documentation/rest-api/management/contributor.md

 Contributor
 ===========

-Contributor configuration contains distinct information/identifiers used by preprocessors in 'Content Manipulation API' to normalize contributor identifier for `sys_contributors` field.
+Contributor configuration contains system level informations (like roles) and distinct information/identifiers used by preprocessors in 'Content Manipulation API' to normalize contributor identifier for `sys_contributors` field.

 It's managed over 'Management API - contributors'.